apache/mxnet/README.md

 For more details see the [Changelog](CHANGELOG.md).

-### Citing BMXNet-v2
+### Citing BMXNet 2

-Please cite [our paper](https://arxiv.org/abs/1812.01965) about BMXNet-v2 in your publications if it helps your research work:
+Please cite [our paper](https://arxiv.org/abs/1812.01965) about BMXNet 2 in your publications if it helps your research work:

 ```text
 @article{bmxnetv2,